CiscoDevNet/api-insights-openapi-rulesets/NESTED_REFS_SOLUTION.md

 2. Identifies objects that have both a `$ref` and sibling properties
 3. Recursively searches sibling properties for nested `$ref` references
 4. Validates each nested `$ref` against the document data
-5. Reports broken references with detailed path information
+5. Reports broken references with clean error messages

 **Key Features**:
 - Works with `resolved: false` flag to run before reference resolution